 Here’s how you can help keep your migraines from driving you to the ER.

 Know and avoid your triggers.
 If you don’t know what triggers your migraines, keep a headache diary to help you learn.
-Common triggers include alcohol, aged cheeses, caffeine, chocolate, hormonal changes, skipping meals, bright lights, glare, and changes in sleeping patterns.
+Common triggers include stress, alcohol, aged cheeses, caffeine, chocolate, hormonal changes, skipping meals, bright lights, glare, and changes in sleeping patterns.

 Be prepared.
 Carry your migraine relief medicine with you at all times and take it as soon as you feel the symptoms of a migraine begin.
 After taking the medicine, resting in a dark room may also help reduce your symptoms.
+Many acute rescue medications can be given if the initial dose doesn't work.
+An overlooked rescue medication that can be self-administered is migraine rescue injection.
+Injections work better than oral medications, and if it keeps yo out of the ER then a self-infection is worth it, because in the ER you are likely to get an injection anyway.

 Take preventive medicine as prescribed.
 These medications work best to prevent migraines and should be taken every day.
+If you have severe and frequent migraines, you may benefit from multiple preventive therapies.

 If you don’t exercise regularly, start with just five or 10 minutes of walking every day.
 Don’t forget to get your doctor’s approval before you start.